 The NRC and Board of Directors of the Company ("the Board") have considered the results of the assessment conducted on the retiring Directors and collectively satisfied that they meet the criteria of character, experience, integrity, competence and time required to effectively discharge their role as Directors, as prescribed by Paragraph 2.20A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
-The Board accepted the NRC's recommendation that the retiring Directors are eligible to stand for re-election.
-The retiring Directors had abstained from deliberations and decisions on their own eligibility and suitability to stand for re-election at the relevant Board meetings.
-The retiring Directors referred to in Resolutions 2 to 5 will abstain from voting on the resolution in respect of their respective re-election at the 48th AGM.
+The Board accepted the NRC's recommendation that the retiring Directors, who retire in accordance with Clause 118 of the Constitution namely, Dato' Sri Tan Thian Poh and Mr. Kong Sau Kian, are eligible to stand for re-election.
+The retiring Directors have abstained from deliberations and decisions on their own eligibility and suitability to stand for re-election at the relevant Board meetings.
+The retiring Directors will also abstain from voting on the resolutions in respect of their re-election at the 49th AGM.

-4. Resolution 6 - Re-appointment of auditors
+4. Resolution 4 - Re-appointment of auditors

 The Audit and Risk Management Committee ("ARMC") had undertaken an annual assessment of the suitability and effectiveness of the external audit process, performance, suitability and independence of the external auditors, Reanda LLKG International ("Reanda") as prescribed under the Paragraph 15.21 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
 The ARMC was satisfied with the suitability of Reanda based on the quality of audit, performance, competency and sufficiency of resources the external audit team provided to the Asia Brands Group.
 The ARMC was also satisfied in its review that the provisions of non-audit services by Reanda during the period under review did not impair Reanda's objectivity and independence.
-The Board had accepted the ARMC's recommendation for shareholders' approval to be sought at the 48th AGM on the re-appointment of Reanda as external auditors of the Company for the financial year ending 31 March 2023, under Resolution 6.
+The Board had accepted the ARMC's recommendation for shareholders' approval to be sought at the 49th AGM on the re-appointment of Reanda as external auditors of the Company for the financial year ending 31 March 2025, under Resolution 4.
 The present external auditors, Reanda, have indicated their willingness to continue their services for the next financial year.